 When you stumble, try not to dwell on it.
 Focus on the lesson you learned and how you’ll shift your approach for the future.

 What is the inner dialogue that keeps surfacing?
-We all have the inner voice telling us to do this, or that, continuous clutter that is difficult to turn off.
+We all have the inner voice telling us to do this or that.
+This continuous clutter that is difficult to turn off.
 When practicing yoga, most people choose to focus on the physical or meditative dynamic yoga offers.
-Circling back to the importance of finding your calm, you are essentially gifting yourself solace in the over-stimulated world we live in.
-Tuning in with your intention and breath, allowing thoughts to come and pass, offers awareness to your thoughts, which can help you gain further clarity as you truly focus on your breath and let the mental stress, processing, and planning go.
+Circle back to the importance of finding your calm.
+You are essentially gifting yourself solace in the over-stimulated world we live in.
+Tuning in with your intention and breath, allowing thoughts to come and pass, offers awareness to your thoughts.
+This can help you gain further clarity as you focus on your breath and let the mental stress go.

 Wherever you are right at this moment, yoga meets you exactly where you are.